XIAYM-gh/vscode-background-cover/README.md

 ## Installing

-You can find existing VSIX from releases.
+You can find existing VSIX from GitHub Releases, or install directly from [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=xiaym-gh.background-cover-simplified).

 To build this extension, please: